 ASU's Office of Diversity, Equity and Inclusion assists with resources for qualified employees and students, and to members of the general public to facilitate reasonable accommodations and support.

-Employees can seek a workplace accommodation due to being at increased risk for severe illness from COVID-19.
+Employees can seek workplace accommodation due to being at increased risk for severe illness from COVID-19.
 These risks are based on factors identified by the Centers for Disease Control and Prevention.
 A COVID-19 workplace accommodation request form must be completed.
 For requests based on an underlying medical condition, employees will be required to provide documentation from a health-care provider.
-Documentation submission options are outlined on the form.

 Any medical information obtained by HR is maintained confidentially.
 Medical documentation provided to HR as part of the accommodation process is not shared with supervisors.
 Additionally, HR will not share information regarding a specific diagnosis.